-With Rolling scenery, and an array of villages and attractions, the Yorkshire Dales are ideal for these guided walking with sightseeing holidays.
-Walk to Bolton Abbey, admire remarkable scenery at Malham Cove, uncover the history of Fountains Abbey, take a ride on the scenic Settle-Carlisle line.
+With Rolling scenery, and an array of villages and attractions, the Yorkshire Dales are ideal for our guided walking with sightseeing holidays.
+Highlights include walking along Wharfedale to Bolton Abbey, admiring the remarkable limestone scenery at Malham Cove, uncovering the history of Fountains Abbey, and a ride on the scenic Settle-Carlisle railway line.

 Newfield Hall has 48 bedrooms located either in the main building or in the tastefully converted coach house.